-The Group increased its authorized share capital in the prior year and plans to hold an additional share capital increase to raise funds and meet its liquidity requirements.
+The Group increased its authorized share capital in the prior years and can hold a share capital increase to raise funds and meet its liquidity requirements.
 Alternatively, the Group receives support from the Ultimate Parent Company, as well, on a regular basis.
+Further, the amounts due to the Ultimate Parent Company are now part of a convertible loan agreement (Note 15).
 Amounts due to the related parties will not be called upon unless the Parent Company has funds to settle these obligations.

 The management has access to a wide variety of funding and continues to monitor and respond to all liquidity and funding requirements through its plan reflecting the current economic scenarios.
-The Group believes that as at 31 December 2022, liquidity position of the Group is stable and its existing funding resources, will be sufficient to satisfy its liquidity requirements.
+The Group believes that as at 31 December 2023, liquidity position of the Group is stable and its existing funding resources, will be sufficient to satisfy its liquidity requirements.

-21 CAPITAL MANAGEMENT
+20 CAPITAL MANAGEMENT